-The 2016 LEP campaign saw over 1,300 tweets issued by almost 500 businesses and individuals using the hashtag #MadeInTheBlackCountry; reaching over 900,000 people.
-The aim is to build on these figures for 2017.
+The 2017 LEP campaign saw over 1,350 tweets issued by over 500 businesses and individuals using the hashtag #MadeInTheBlackCountry; reaching an audience of over one million people.
+The aim is to grow this campaign for 2018.

 Black Country Day on 14 July, marks the region’s industrial heritage and the anniversary of the invention of the World’s first steam engine, the Newcomen Engine, built in the Black Country in 1712.

 Today, the Black Country is still home to a world class manufacturing and engineering base, one of the UKs leading supply chain centres with excellent collaborative research and development opportunities and home to the UKs most successful Enterprise Zones.